 Chair Crouch suggested using this provided a good opportunity to revisit uses like gas stations and repair shops for motor vehicles and boats in the Town Center area.
-Chair Crouch indicated she did not think these uses were
+Chair Crouch indicated she did not think these uses were appropriate.

-Ms. Herr asked if Hamilton could push the affordable housing percentage to 20% in the future pending a feasibility study, which Ms. Mueller confirmed.
+Ms. Herr asked if Hamilton could push the affordable housing percentage to every seven units instead of 10%.
+Ms. Mueller noted that this change could not be made at this time due to the shortened timeframe.
 Ms. Herr also asked whether the proposed amendments with the sunset clause would return to town meeting if they were passed at town meeting but not approved by the Attorney General.
-Mr. Connors confirmed that the sunset clause would likely be stricken in this case.
+Mr. Connors confirmed that the sunset clause would likely be stricken without being returned to town meeting.